 The mere thought of filling a lengthy form is intimidating for most of us, let alone actually filling them.
 But, when you do not have a choice and use long forms on your website, smartly break them down into multiple steps or sections, and add a progress bar.
 Amazon uses the same technique on its Amazon Associates page.

-By doing so, users can not only track their progress throughout the form filling process but also know when they’re almost done.
-More than anything, it’s a psychological ploy which plays with the minds of the fillers and triggers user behavior.
+By doing so, users can not only track their progress throughout the form-filling process but also know when they’re almost done.
+More than anything, it’s a psychological ploy that plays with the minds of the fillers and triggers user behavior.
 If a user thinks that the forms are never-ending, they’re more likely to bounce off even before completing the entire form.

 On the other hand, adding sections or showing progress helps make them understand that they’re halfway through and only a couple of more questions demand their attention.
 The lesser the field time, the lesser shall be form abandonments.

-In addition to the above mentioned best practices, indicating the intent of importance, i.e., whether a form field is mandatory or optional, is equally important.
-By doing so, you make sure that visitors fill in all the essential data while giving them the option to leave out fields which are least important in nature.
-The convention states to use an asterisk (*) to mark the mandatory fields and the word “optional” for ones which are not required.
+In addition to the above-mentioned best practices, indicating the intent of importance, i.e., whether a form field is mandatory or optional, is equally important.
+By doing so, you make sure that visitors fill in all the essential data while giving them the option to leave out fields that are least important in nature.
+The convention states to use an asterisk (*) to mark the mandatory fields and the word “optional” for ones that are not required.

 Now that we’ve established what web forms, their types, and the best practices to create effective and engaging forms are, let’s deep dive into their analytics – study their intent and their importance in increasing conversions.

-- Segment and Organize Data: Filter, sort, and export data collated from web forms to match your business needs.
+1. Get deeper insights into which customer segment to focus on and how to organize data accordingly: Filter, sort, and export data collated from web forms to match your business needs.
 Build individual data views by focusing on the most critical data points, and further use them to achieve business goals.

-- Reduce Form Abandonments: On average, 76% of people who start filling an online form never reach the form completion stage.
+2. Reduce form abandonments: On average, 76% of people who start filling an online form never reach the form completion stage.
 For reasons that either the form was too long for them to attempt or asked for information, visitors were uncomfortable to furnish.
 So finding such details and friction in the form filling process can help you reduce form abandonment.

-- Identify New Opportunities: By understanding the exact intent of your target audience, you can use the gathered information to spark new business ideas.
+3. Identify new opportunities: By understanding the exact intent of your target audience, you can use the gathered information to spark new business ideas.
 For example, if most of your visitors are abandoning your form as they get to the pricing or budget field, you augment the option and provide them with lower-priced or other relevant choices, reducing hesitation.
 You can further use such information to target an altogether different market segment and expand your business opportunities.

-- Learn Valuable Lessons from Input Errors: Analysing errors help identify cause and effect, further enables you to improve your form(s) in terms of their design, the information asked, and other related essential elements, and maximum their usability.
+4. Learn valuable lessons from input errors: Analysing errors help identify cause and effect, further enables you to improve your form(s) in terms of their design, the information asked, and other related essential elements, and maximize their usability.